agilexrm-docs/docs/guides/common/Localization.md

 different languages, avoiding the maintenance of multiple dialogs (one for each language).

-For Full Users, the language choice is based on the user’s language setting in XRM.
+For Full Users, the language choice is based on the user's language setting in XRM.

-For Process Participants or External Users, the language choice is based on their browser’s language setting.
+For Process Participants or External Users, the language choice is based on their browser's language setting.

 Also, when initiating a dialog, the lcid query string can be used to set the desired language.